Advice for Parents: If Your Daughter or Son Has an Eating Disorder, Here Are My Top 10 Recommendations

-You may be seeing changes in your daughter’s demeanour, like increased emotional outbursts, withdrawing to her room more often, and avoiding situations where she has to eat with the family.
+You may be seeing changes in your daughter or son’s demeanour, like increased emotional outbursts, withdrawing to their rooms more often, and avoiding situations where they have to eat with the family.
 You may notice physical changes like weight loss or gain, and lack of energy.
-Psychologically, she may be having a hard time concentrating, becoming more forgetful and saying negative things about her body.
+Psychologically, they may be having a hard time concentrating, becoming more forgetful and saying negative things about their bodies.

-Eating disorder diagnoses like anorexia, bulimia, binge eating disorder or another specified eating disorder can be hard on whole families, who want to support their daughter but don’t know what to do
+Eating disorder diagnoses like anorexia, bulimia, binge eating disorder, ARFID or another specified eating disorder can be hard on whole families, who want to support their children but don’t know what to do

 A family with 3 children in the kitchen, with mom serving spaghetti and dad cutting a tomato.